awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-console-train-evaluate-models.md

 # Train and Evaluate AWS DeepRacer Models Using the AWS DeepRacer Console<a name="deepracer-console-train-evaluate-models"></a>

  To train a reinforcement learning model, you can use the AWS DeepRacer console\.
 In the console, create a training job, choose a supported framework and an available algorithm, add a reward function, and configure training settings\.
 You can also watch training proceed in a simulator\.
-You can find the step\-by\-step instructions in [Train Your First AWS DeepRacer Model for Autonomous Racing ](deepracer-get-started-training-model.md)\.
+You can find the step\-by\-step instructions in [Train Your First AWS DeepRacer Model ](deepracer-get-started-training-model.md)\.

 This section explains how to train and evaluate an AWS DeepRacer model\.
 It also shows how to create and improve a reward function, how an action space affects model performance, and how hyperparameters affect training performance\.
 You can also learn how to clone a training model to extend a training session, how to use the simulator to evaluate training performance, and how to address some of the simulation to real\-world challenges\.